 Modern Interior Design Tips

 Modern design is generally very clean, and often times minimalistic in appearance.
-Many people assume that such design work is easy to do.
+Clean lines, abrupt edges, occasional accent colors - many people assume that such design work is easy to do.
 However, finding the right balance between modern style, ergonomic designs and functional elements can be quite difficult.
 Interior design can

 modern art, and random décor and assemble it together in an open space.
 Anyone can select colors and lighting fixtures.
 However, very few do it well.
 These modern design tips should help point you in the right direction.

 If you are brave enough to take the plunge and decorate your home with truly modern furniture and décor, then you should pay attention to the unconventional shapes and bright accent colors frequently used in modern design.
 You will see splashes of red, purple, yellow, orange or even lime green in rooms otherwise slated with grey, white, and/or black palettes.

 steel art on a wall with wood floors.
 The right combination of these modern elements, such as cedar siding, white plaster and colored accent panels, will create a crisp, clean palette perfect for modern design.

 White and black go great together in modern design, however it is imperative that you add a third color.
 Go with a bright color, like those mentioned previously (reds, purples, yellows, oranges, greens) and find clever ways to incorporate it through accent pieces: throw pillows, vases, bowls, sculptures, wall décor, accent walls (painted) or even wall paper.
 The possibilities are endless.
 Find something you love, trust your instincts, but do not be afraid to test the modern design waters and cross into new territory!
 Test your own boundaries as you search for great accent pieces, and watch as the modern space welcomes a splash of fresh, bright color distributed throughout with various accent pieces.